| | Emotional

 on the whole consider that a child’s wishes, especially

 if the child is above a certain age, must be respected.
+There are many expert witnesses (psychologists and others) who

 go along with such a view instead of being responsible and truly